swarmnyc/SWRMViewGenerator/readme.md

 ###Images
 * Anything that is set to exportable will be treated as an image.
 * You will need to import the actual UIImage and set it manually.

 ![images](images/imageview.png)

 ###Sub Symbols
 * If there is a symbol inside of the symbol you are exporting it is treated as if it is of a custom UIView subclass.

 ![symbols](images/symbolDecleration.png)

 ###Groups
 * Groups are treated as an "undefined" class type, unless they are set to exportable (they will then be an image).
 They will be added into the view hierarchy and constraints will be created, but you will have to manually update the initialization code.

 ###Everything else is ignored
 * For now, everything else is ignored.
-If you want it to be exported make it exportable so it is treated as an image or fork this repo and help us add use cases!
+If you want it to be exported make it exportable so it is treated as an image or pull this repo and help us add use cases!

 ###Snapkit
-* We are using [SnapKit](https://github.com/SnapKit/SnapKit) to set up constraints you will need to include it within your project.
+* We are using [SnapKit](https://github.com/SnapKit/SnapKit) to set up constraints, you will need to include it within your project.

 ###Expectations
 * This plugin is not meant to generate the end all be all of the views within your app.
 It is meant to generate a starting point, the scaffolding for creating your views.
 Reducing the need to write a ton of boiler plate code every project.